seamplex/feenox/doc/compilation.md

 ```

-To know which is the default MPI implementation, just run `configure` without arguments and pay attention to the "Compiler" line in the "Summary of dependencies" section.
+To know which is the default MPI implementation, just run `./configure` without arguments and pay attention to the "Compiler" line in the "Summary of dependencies" section.
 For example, for OpenMPI a typical summary would be

 ```terminal
 ## ----------------------- ##